Axolotl Care Hub Axolotl Care Hub The Complete Guide

 To address this:

-• Test immediately: Ammonia and nitrite should both read 0
+• Test first: Ammonia and nitrite should both read 0

 • Correct with water changes and work toward a stable cycle